 Migrate your one-time payment flows

-“One-time payments” are payment flows that collect card details to be charged once and immediately (e.g. e-commerce purchases, one-off donations).
+“One-time payments” are payment flows that collect card details to be charged once and immediately (for example, e-commerce purchases, one-off donations).
 For payment flows that save card details to be charged later or on a recurring basis, follow the migration guide on saving cards.

 Pick the migration path that matches your current Stripe integration: